Lapin0t/grothendieck-cern/english.md

-economics in Bordeaux literally told a friend of mine that the purpose of this mathematical formalism in a book of his own was to hide the fact that the true scientific content could be understood by anyone with the level of education of the Certificat d'Études \[TN: primary education\].
+economics in Bordeaux literally told a friend of mine that the purpose of this mathematical formalism in a book of his own was to hide the fact that the true scientific content could be understood by anyone with the level of education of the Certificat d'Études \[primary education certificate\].
 We can thus make a very serious reproach to the humanities in this respect.

 On the other hand, the human sciences are subject to misappropriation, and hence subject to the same criticism as other sciences.
-For example, in the in the penultimate issue of Survivre, we go into some detail about the use of anthropology in the South-West Asian war.
+For example, in the in the penultimate issue of *Survivre*, we go into some detail about the use of anthropology in the South-West Asian war.
 In fact, American anthropological science is largely at the service of the military. the military: in order to map out the indigenous populations in South-West Asia; in order to study by